Looking for the best survey sites of 2021?

-Taking surveys for money is honestly one of the lowest stress ways to make extra cash – catch up on the newest Netflix show while making a few bucks.
-You won’t qualify for every single survey you try because each has specific demographic data it’s trying to meet, but there are lots of survey opportunities online.
+Taking surveys for money is honestly one of the lowest stress ways to make extra cash.
+You can chill on your couch watching Netflix while you’re getting paid to take surveys.
+Of course, you won’t qualify for every single survey you try because each has specific demographic data it’s trying to meet, but there are many online survey opportunities.

-You’re going to learn about 11 of the best survey websites, get tips to help you earn more, learn tips to avoid scams, and get answers to frequently asked questions about paid online surveys.
+You’re going to learn about the best survey websites — they’re all 100% free to sign up!
+I will also give you some tips to help you earn more, avoid scams, and answer frequently asked questions about paid online surveys.

 1. Survey Junkie

 Survey Junkie is one of the most well-known and best survey sites available in 2021.
-It’s 100% free to sign up for Survey Junkie, and the sign-up process only takes around 5 minutes.
+It’s 100% free to sign up for Survey Junkie, and the sign-up process takes 5 minutes or less.

 New Survey Junkie users can cash out after earning 500 points.
 Previously, you needed 1,000 points to cash out.
-The points you earn on Survey Junkie can be converted to cash or gift cards, and one point = $0.01.
+In addition, the points you earn on Survey Junkie can be converted to cash or gift cards, and one point = $0.01.

-There’s also a web browser extension you can download to earn more points.
-You’ll need to keep it for at least 3 months to receive the payout, and it looks like what websites you visit, what ads you see, your online shopping activity, and the kind of content you engage with.
-It does not collect sensitive data like email addresses, credit card numbers, etc.
+Survey Junkie also has a web browser extension called SJ Pulse that you can download to earn even more points.
+You’ll need to keep it for at least three months to receive the payout, and it looks at which websites you visit, what ads you see, your online shopping activity, and the kind of content you engage with.
+The browser does not collect sensitive data like email addresses, credit card numbers, etc.

 Survey Junkie quick facts:

-Swagbucks offers more than just online surveys for money.
-You can also get paid for online and in-person shopping, watching videos, discovering offers (claiming offers for subscriptions, checking out web content, etc.), searching the web, playing games, and more.
+Swagbucks has hundreds of paid survey opportunities on their platform every day, but they’re more than just a paid survey site.
+Swagbucks has a full-blown rewards program that pays you points for online and in-person shopping, watching videos, discovering offers (claiming offers for subscriptions, checking out web content, etc.), searching the web, playing games, and more.

-You earn points that are called SB (for Swagbucks), and each SB is worth $0.01.
+You’re paid in points called SB (for Swagbucks), and each SB is worth $0.01.
 You can redeem your points via PayPal or Visa gift card.
 Or you can convert them to an e-gift card for more than 140 different companies, including Amazon, Walmart, Target, and more.

 Swagbucks also has a solid referral program that helps you earn more points.
 Every user gets a unique referral link to share with friends and family, and here’s how you earn points with it: